Barley, Willis Bryant "Bill," Jr. (b. 1941)

 Ann Osteen Yarborough Riley served as South Carolina's First Lady from 1979 until 1987.
 She was known not only for her gracious hospitality and warmth, but for her work toward improving South Carolina's educational system and her active involvement in the Governor's Mansion renovations.

-This very small collection provides insight into Ruth Locke Roettinger's service on the Committee to Study [the] Existing State Constitution, which was established to study South Carolina's 1895 Constitution and recommend necessary changes.
+Ruth Locke Roettinger was a professor of government at Winthrop College in 1949, when a Committee to Study [the] Existing State Constitution was established to study South Carolina's 1895 Constitution and recommend necessary changes.
 Roettinger was appointed to the committee by Governor Strom Thurmond, and she served as its secretary.

 Papers, 1909-1992, 6.25 ft.